-- We have an appropriate mix of pay elements, with compensation not overly weighted toward short-term incentives. - Base salaries are intended to constitute a sufficient component of total compensation to discourage undue risk taking in the meeting of incentive goals. - Performance-based pay opportunities are designed with goals that are intended to result in long-term value to the stockholders. - Earnings goals and opportunity in our performance-based incentive programs are at levels intended to be attainable without the need to take inappropriate risks. - Bonus and incentive opportunities are capped so that the upside potential is not so large as to encourage detrimental risk taking. - Our stock-based incentives vest or are earned over a multi-year period, which provides long-term upside potential, but also requires the executive to bear the economic risk of the award over the vesting period. - Assuming achievement of at least a minimum level of performance, payouts under certain of our performance-based plans generally result in some compensation at levels below full target achievement, rather than an "all-or-nothing" approach. - Provisions of our performance-based awards that allow carry forward of unvested units if performance measures are not satisfied on the first possible vesting date mitigate the incentive to take unnecessary risks to satisfy those performance measures. - Different performance metrics in different programs and awards lessen the opportunity to take undue risk in meeting a single goal. - The stock components inherent in our long-term incentive program, combined with our stock ownership guidelines, align the interests of our executives with a goal of long-term appreciation of stockholder value. - The Compensation Committee considers information from comparator companies in compensation design, thereby avoiding unusually high pay opportunities relative to the Company's peers. - To retain our executives, the Company maintains severance programs with reasonable terms (two years of salary for the CEO and one year for other executives) and a double trigger change of control provision.
+- We have an appropriate mix of pay elements, with compensation not overly weighted toward short-term incentives. - Base salaries are intended to constitute a sufficient component of total compensation to discourage undue risk taking in the meeting of incentive goals. - Performance-based pay opportunities are designed with goals that are intended to result in long-term value to the stockholders. - Earnings goals and opportunity in our performance-based incentive programs are at levels intended to be attainable without the need to take inappropriate risks. - Bonus and incentive opportunities are capped so that the upside potential is not so large as to encourage detrimental risk taking. - Our stock-based incentives vest or are earned over a multi-year period, which provides long-term upside potential, but also requires the executive to bear the economic risk of the award over the vesting period. - Assuming achievement of at least a minimum level of performance, payouts under certain of our performance-based plans generally result in some compensation at levels below full target achievement, rather than an "all-or-nothing" approach. - Different performance metrics in different programs and awards provide balance and lessens the opportunity to take undue risk in meeting a single goal. - The stock components inherent in our long-term incentive program, combined with our stock ownership guidelines, align the interests of our executives with a goal of long-term preservation and appreciation of stockholder value. - The Compensation Committee considers information from comparator companies in compensation design, thereby avoiding unusually high pay opportunities relative to the Company's peers. - To retain our executives, the Company maintains severance programs with reasonable terms (two years of salary for the CEO and one year for other executives) and a double trigger change of control provision.